Seren-Hughes/modmixx/README.md

 #### User Flow for Existing User Posting a Challenge Track
 ![User Flow for Existing User Posting a Challenge Track](docs/images/diagrams/user-flow-2.jpg)

+*Note: This user flow represents planned functionality for monthly challenges, which were strategically deferred from the MVP scope to prioritise core platform features.
+Challenge functionality provides greater community value once the platform has established its user base and proven engagement with core features.
+The challenges feature is planned for future development phases.*

 #### User Flow for User Commenting on a Track
 ![User Flow for User Commenting on a Track](docs/images/diagrams/user-flow-3.jpg)